vercel/modelfusion/docs/integration/model-provider/llamacpp.md

 - `llamacpp.grammar.json`: Restricts the output to JSON.
 - `llamacpp.grammar.jsonArray`: Restricts the output to a JSON array.
 - `llamacpp.grammar.list`: Restricts the output to a newline-separated list where each line starts with `- `.

+You can also use `llamacpp.grammar.fromJsonSchema(schema)` to convert a JSON schema object to GBNF.

 ## Prompt Templates